 The night before Thanksgiving, husband-and-wife duo Tajahi and Danielle Cooke pull an all-nighter of epic proportions.
-Their “Madsgiving” operation will take over kitchens in Zeppelin Station and the former Johnson and Wales campus, with a team of 300 volunteers cooking, packaging, and delivering Turkey Day meals throughout Denver and beyond.“This is truly bigger than us,” Danielle says.
+Their “Madsgiving” operation will take over local kitchens with a team of more than 700 volunteers cooking, packaging, and delivering Turkey Day meals throughout Denver and beyond.“This is truly bigger than us,” Danielle says.
 “It takes a community to feed a community.”

-Amid food price inflation and increased rates of homelessness in the Denver metro area, many local organizations are calling on volunteers and donors to help feed the community this holiday season.
-According to a 2023 survey from the Colorado Health Foundation, more than one-third of Coloradans are worried about affording food in the coming year, and more than one in 10 have skipped meals in the past year because they couldn’t afford it.
+Amid food price inflation and a 10 percent increase in rate of homelessness over the past year in the Denver metro area, many local organizations are calling on volunteers and donors to help feed the community this holiday season.
+According to a 2024 survey from the Colorado Health Foundation, one-third of Coloradans are worried about affording food in the coming year, and more than one in five have skipped meals in the past year because they couldn’t afford it.
 “As budgets get tighter, families are having to make tough choices between food and other bills—and extras for the holidays may not be possible,” says Ellie Agar, a spokeswoman for Hunger Free Colorado.

-So, the Cookes are ramping up production.
+So the Cookes are ramping up production.
 Ms. Betty’s Harvest Madsgiving, named in honor of chef Tajahi’s late grandmother, fed 550 people when it started five years ago.
-This year, the goal is to reach 15,000.
+This year, the goal is to deliver 20,000 meals.
+“Madsgiving has always been about meeting the needs in our community, but this year feels especially urgent,” Tajahi says.
+“The demand we’re seeing is a stark reminder of how many families are struggling to make ends meet.”

 Read on to find out more about Madsgiving and nine other organizations you can help in feeding local communities this holiday season.

 Who it helps: The event delivers meals to various Denver-area shelters, including the Salvation Army, Urban Peak, and Volunteers of America’s women’s shelter, as well as churches like Mean Street Ministries.
-This year, it’s also providing meals to restaurant workers who are working on Thanksgiving.
+It also provides meals to restaurant workers who are working on Thanksgiving.
+New this year, meals will also be served out of Metro Caring (1100 E. 18th Ave.) for pick-up.

-How you can help: Help fund the cause here or email Taj to contribute ingredients.
-Currently, the most pressing need is for donations.
+How you can help: Currently, the most pressing need is for donations.
+Contribute to ingredients online here.

 What they need: Monetary donations to stock the food pantry with healthy, culturally relevant ingredients and popular snacks, from locally made tortillas and eggplant to Uncrustables and beef jerky.

 Who it helps: Metropolitan State University of Denver’s diverse student population, 35 percent of which experiences food insecurity.
-The pantry serves nearly 800 students weekly, up from 325 students in the spring 2023 semester.
-Last November, organizers expanded the pantry from a 100-square-foot room to a 1,000-square-foot space.
+The pantry served nearly 1,000 students this fall—a record number.
+Organizers recently expanded the pantry from a 100-square-foot room to a 1,000-square-foot space.

-How you can help: The university is seeking donations for its Roadrunner Tuesday fundraiser which goes live on November 28—but you can schedule your gift early here.
+How you can help: The university is seeking donations for its Roadrunner Tuesday fundraiser which goes live on December 3—but you can schedule your gift early here.

 Mountain Roots in the Gunnison Valley.
 Photo courtesy of Mountain Roots